nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+Powercard shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 2

+**Use case: Find a powercard**

+**MSS**
+1. User requests to find powercard containing a certain string
+2. Powercard shows a list of cards with their index matching the query

+ Use case ends.

+**Extensions**
+* 2a.
+There are no powercards the match the query.

+  Use case ends.

+**Use case:**Review  a deck**

+**MSS**

+1. User requests to review a particular deck
+2. Powercard shows a random, non repeating card in the deck
+3. User attempts the powercard
+4. User requests the answer to the powercard
+5. Powercard reveals the answer to the powercard
+6. User self grades answer and provides Powercard with question answered correct/wrong data repeat step 2-6 until all powercards in deck have been exhausted

+ Use case ends.

+**Extensions**

+* 2a.
+There are no decks with the name requested by the user

+  Use case ends

+*.a User decides to end the review early

+ *.a1 User requests to end the review session
+ *.a2 Powercard ends the session and brings the user back to default area

+ Use case ends

 *{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 Powercards without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A Powercard should load when prompted without any noticeable lag
+4. Every command should provide a response within 2 seconds
+5. The Powercard program is not expected to determine the correctness of the user’s response
+6. A Powercard should be easily added/deleted in less than 3 commands after opening the program 7.The data stored by Powercard should be forward compatible such that old data can still be loaded in newer versions of the program

-*{More to be added}*
+8. The maximum character limit of a powercard text should be [TO BE DETERMINED] *{More to be added}*

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Deck**: A group of PowerCards (flashcards) of a specific topic *{More to be added}*

 --------------------------------------------------------------------------------------------------------------------